-Columbia 9-1-1 Communications District may impose the taxes provided for in the adopted budget at the permanent tax rate of 25.54 cents per \$1,000 of assessed value for operations.
+Columbia 9-1-1 Communications District may impose the taxes provided for in the proposed budget at the permanent tax rate of 25.54 cents per \$1,000 of assessed value for operations.
 The renewal of the District's five-year local option levy at the rate of 29 cents per \$1,000 of assessed value was approved by voters in the May 2019 election.
-The local option levy is scheduled to expire at the end of fiscal year 2023-2024.
+The local option levy is scheduled to expire on June 30, 2024.
+A measure renewing the five-year local option tax is being submitted to the electors of the District on May 21, 2024.